jaehughes/IDPDocs/docs/assesment.md

 The final presentation (maximum of 8 slides) should focus on the following:

-* Brief review of the overall design strategy (inc. software, electronics and hardware and overall strategy)
+* A review of the overall design strategy (inc. software, electronics and hardware and overall strategy).
+What is clever, innovative about your approach, try and 'sell' this to your assessors.
-* Problems encountered during implementation and any major changes which were implemented
+* How was the approach physically implemented, what problems encountered during implementation and any major changes which were implemented to overcome these problems.
-* Review of the program management of the project, and differences between planned timescales and actual timescales
-* Key lessons learnt - what would you do differently if you do it again
+* Review of the program management of the project, and differences between planned timescales and actual timescales and what were the key lessons learnt - what would you do differently if you do it again
 * Brief statement of likely performance in the competition.